 If none of those mentioned above options works, you still have a few options.

 You can consider the other tenant taking over your account.
 Maybe the next tenant will go with pre-installed and activated Comcast service and resume the connection.
-That way, they will take care for the rest of the month’s bill, and you won’t have to worry about the early termination fee.
+That way, they will take care of the rest of the month’s bill, and you won’t have to worry about the early termination fee.

 If all the excuses to waive off the ETF fail, and the math makes sense, lower your services to something quite small and use out the remaining months of the contract.

 Remember one thing, nearly everything in life is negotiable, and this is no exception.
-Rather have someone else deal with the negotiation part.
+Rather than have someone else deal with the negotiation part.

 If you face any negotiation issues or not getting the results that you want, feel free to connect with BillTrim.
-We are happy to negotiate lower your Early Termination Fee (ETF), and/or cancel your Comcast subscription.
+We are happy to negotiate to lower your Early Termination Fee (ETF), and/or cancel your Comcast subscription.
 This is a part of the service we provide at BillTrim.